MawCeron/csRenamer/README.md

 # <img src="csRenamer.svg" alt="icon" width="50"/> csRenamer

-**csRenamer** is a Windows desktop application built with WPF and .NET 8.0, designed for batch renaming files with ease.
-It provides a flexible and user-friendly graphical interface for renaming files using patterns, substitutions, insertions, deletions, and more — all with instant preview.
+**csRenamer** is a Windows desktop application built with **WinUI 3** and **.NET 8.0**, designed for batch renaming files with ease.
+It provides a flexible and modern graphical interface for renaming files using patterns, substitutions, insertions, deletions, and more — all with instant preview.

-This project is a C#/.NET 8.0 clone of [pyRenamer](https://github.com/tfree87/pyRenamer), recreated using Windows-native technology to bring the same powerful renaming functionality to the Windows ecosystem with a modern UI.
+This project is a C#/.NET 8.0 reimplementation of [pyRenamer](https://github.com/tfree87/pyRenamer), rebuilt using **Windows App SDK (WinUI 3)** to deliver a native Windows experience with a contemporary UI, proper system integration, and full support for light and dark modes.

 ![screenshot](Screenshot.png)

+---

 ## Features

-csRenamer will support the following features:
+csRenamer supports the following features:

 - Keep or change file extensions during rename
-- Rename files based on patterns (e.g., rename `1-a.txt` → `a-1.txt` using `{#}-{X}.txt`)
+- Rename files based on patterns
+  (e.g., rename `1-a.txt` → `a-1.txt` using `{#}-{X}.txt`)
 - Insert characters at specific positions
 - Delete characters from specified positions
 - Replace matching characters or sequences